 Cardiovascular training is a great way to lose weight at home.
-It increases stamina, heart and lung endurance, delivering oxygen throughout the body.
+It increases stamina, and heart and lung endurance, delivering oxygen throughout the body.
 Activities can include jogging, cycling, elliptical trainers, treadmills, aerobics, and dancing.
-It lowers blood pressure, improves cholesterol and bone health.
+It lowers blood pressure, and improves cholesterol and bone health.

 Low-impact activities like walking and swimming can help people with injuries or arthritis.

 Cardio aids weight loss by getting you to your fat-burning heart rate zone and eating your fat stores.
 As your fitness improves, you can perform for longer periods, smashing more calories.